You did it – you decided to smash the "yes" button on your Statement of Intent to Register and made the choice to be a part of the Aggie family!

 All three components of orientation are mandatory – each sets you up for future success!
-For more about pricing information and financial assistance https://orientation.ucdavis.edu/policies-and-fees
+Learn more about pricing information and financial assistance.

 Aggie 101 and Aggie Advising are both done remotely.
 You won’t need to come to campus.
-Before Aggie Orientation, students will be able to move into campus housing.
-Commuters will have time to buy their parking passes and be ready to arrive on campus.
-Our orientation leaders are already excited to meet you and facilitate a great five days of learning and interaction.
+Our orientation leaders are already excited to meet you and facilitate a great four days of learning and interaction.

 Aggie Family means family

 The Aggie Parent and Family Orientation sessions will happen online during the summer.
-Visit to stay updated about the topics and program offerings.
+Visit our website to stay updated about the topics and program offerings.